 Oleksandra Exter

-Ukrainian avant-garde artist Oleksandra Exter had a fruitful career that spanned multiple art directions, from painting and graphic arts to clothing and stage design in theatre and cinema.
+Ukrainian avant-garde artist Oleksandra Exter had a fruitful career in many art directions, from painting and graphic art to clothing and stage design in theatre and cinema.
 When she was a young girl, her family moved to Kyiv, where she was raised and then formed as an artist, studying at Kyiv Art College under distinguished Ukrainian painter Mykola Pymonenko.

 Still Life with Eggs, 1914